Anxarden/brave-debloater/docs/dns.md

 To switch providers:

-1. Open the `brave-debloater.reg` file in a text editor.
+1. Open the `brave-debloater.reg` or `policies.json` file in a text editor.
 2. Replace the line: `"DnsOverHttpsTemplates"="https://dns.adguard-dns.com/dns-query"`
    with your preferred DoH URL from the list above.
-3. Save and re-import the `.reg` file (double-click it again).
+3. Save and setup the `.reg` or `.json` file again, as always.
 4. Restart Brave.
 5. Verify the change in: `brave://policy`